Save up to 57% with group discounts and get dedicated guest support.

 The Victoria Palace Theatre seating plan will help you find the best seats in the theater.

-Available facilities: Bar, restrooms, cloakroom, merchandise counters.
+Available facilities: restrooms, cloakroom, Bar, merchandise counters.

-View original review in French
+View original review in German

-View original review in Spanish
+View original review in German

 The cost of the tickets starts from £25 and will vary depending on the type of seats you choose.